Mkim0731/PhishGuard/README.md

-# Automatic Phising Email Detector
+# 🛡 PhishGuard - AI-Powered Phishing Detection

 Your first task is to form a team of four members, not less than four or not more than four.
 The team will continue working to develop and complete the project proposed.
 This assignment asks you to